Kaju Katli Recipe (Kaju Barfi)

 But for beginners I have this easiest method which does not require any syrup consistency and does not require a cashew paste.
 With this method, you will just dissolve the sugar completely and bring the mixture to a rolling boil and then add the cashew powder.

 This also gives the best results as good as the traditional method only if you make the cashew powder right and cook the mixture as mentioned in the recipe below.
+However if you are an experienced cook, you can still follow this recipe but make a single string consistency first and then add cashew powder to it.

 If you are wondering about the difference between these methods – with 1 string consistency you will add more water (½ cup + 2 tbsps water) to make the syrup and cook down until it reaches the desired consistency.